-Can you fix it?T his carving was made in complete secrecy for the recipients 60th birthday.
+This carving was made in complete secrecy for the recipients 60th birthday.
 I was working from two small photographs and his wife’s memory that the bike was a Honda 350.
-The Internet showed that there were 4 different models but I could not work out which one fitted the pictures I had.
-Eventually, I asked the East Leeds Lions MCC for help and they came back within 24 hours with a definitive identification and good pictures of the model.
+The Internet showed that there were 4 different models, but I could not work out which one fitted the pictures I had.
+Eventually, I asked the East Leeds Lions MCC for help, and they came back within 24 hours with a definitive identification and good pictures of the model.

 The sculpture is about a motorcycle that has broken down again, which was my experience of motorcycles and the commissioners.
 It’s that moment when feminine impatience about how long the repair is taking comes into conflict with concern about the fixers confidence about their ability to mend it.